Navigating these Challenging Financial Times

 Stacey J. Drubner, JD, LICSW, MPH

 Many people have concerns about the current financial situation in our country and how this will affect their immediate expenses and savings for the future.
 These concerns are valid.
-Inflation (a general increase in the prices of goods and services in the economy over time that corresponds with a decrease in the value of money) is on the rise.
-Some impacts include:
+Inflation (a general increase in the prices of goods and services in the economy over time that corresponds with a decrease in the value of money) has been a challenge as of late.
+There are impacts on groceries, housing and gas.

 Steps you can Take Today to Improve and Protect your Finances